 We also rely on trade secret protection for our confidential and proprietary information.
 Although we take steps to protect our confidential and proprietary information as trade secrets, including through contractual means with our employees and consultants, third parties may independently develop substantially equivalent proprietary information and techniques or otherwise gain access to our trade secrets or disclose our technology.
 Thus, we may not be able to meaningfully protect our trade secrets.
 It is our policy to require our employees, consultants, outside scientific collaborators, sponsored researchers and other advisors to execute confidentiality agreements upon the commencement of employment or consulting relationships with us.
 These agreements provide that all confidential information concerning our business or financial affairs developed or made known to the individual during the course of the individual's relationship with us is to be kept confidential and not disclosed to third parties except in specific circumstances.
-In the case of employees, such agreements provide that all inventions conceived by the individual.
+In the case of employees, such agreements provide that all inventions conceived by the individual while providing services to us are assigned to us.